lukewhchen/Flip/readme.md

 See how far you can go?

 # Features and Implementation
-I used javaScript and JQuery to dynamically handle DOM elements as well as implement flipping logic.
+I used JavaScript and JQuery to dynamically handle DOM elements as well as implement flipping logic.
 Each square will resize automatically according to different level.
 I also leveraged CSS3 features to present popup modals for display information and implement responsive web design to improve user interface(UI).